Topological Phase Transitions in a Constrained Two-Qubit Quantum Control Landscape

 \textit{Topological Control Landscape Phase Transitions.---} The distribution $P(d_\text{avg})$, shown in Fig.~\ref{fig:fig2}a for $T{\in}[0,4]$, depends on the LMC parameters used to sample the sets $\{\mathcal S_\alpha\}$.
 Here, we are interested in the features exhibited by $P(d_\text{avg})$ surviving the limit $M{\to}\infty$, $\beta{\to}\infty$, in this order \footnote{ The order of the two limits is important to guarantee that the distribution of protocols from the region around the optimal level set is converged, at fixed $\beta$. }.
 Each peak in $P(d_\text{avg})$ sharpens into a delta function for $M{\to}\infty$, as the distance $d_\text{avg}$ between each pair $\{C_i,C_j\}$ is unique.
 Hence, in the case of a finite number of samples, we identify the location of each peak with the average distance $d_\text{avg}(C_i,C_j)$ between two connected components $C_i,C_j$ (possibly $i{=}j$).
 For $T{\in}[0,T_\text{sb}]$, $P(d_\text{avg})$ has a single peak located at $d_\text{avg}{\approx}0$ so that the optimal level set consists of a single connected component, which we call $C_0$; $C_0$ consists of an isolated protocol since the peak moves to $d_\text{avg}{=}0$ as $\beta{\to}\infty$ \cite{Supplemental}.

 This behavior changes past $T_\text{sb}$, where $P(d_\text{avg})$ acquires a second peak centered at $d_\text{avg}{\approx}0.6$ for $T{=}1.6$ (cf.~Fig.~\ref{fig:fig2}): the optimal level set undergoes a topological transition and now possesses two distinct connected components, called $C_+,C_-$.
-The location of the first peak converges to $d_\text{avg}{=}0$ as $\beta$ is increased \cite{Supplemental} so that the two connected components are two isolated optimal protocols, called $s_+,s_-$.
-This result generalizes the bifurcation previously observed with bang-bang protocols \cite{Bukov18_Broken,li2023optimal}, associated with the control symmetry breaking $s_\pm(t){\ne}{-}s_\pm(T{-}t)$.
+The location of the first peak converges to $d_\text{avg}{=}0$ as $\beta$ is increased \cite{Supplemental}: the two connected components are two isolated optimal protocols, called $s_+,s_-$.
+This bifurcation is associated with the breaking of the control symmetry, i.e., $s_\pm(t){\ne}{-}s_\pm(T{-}t)$ \cite{Bukov18_Broken,li2023optimal}.
 Here, the topological nature of the $T_\text{sb}$ CLPT is apparent: the number of connected components in the optimal level set jumps from one to two.
+Coincidentally, at the symmetry-breaking transition, the optimal level set consists of a single control protocol, so that the local geometry provides information about a topological change.
+More generally, the identification of topological transitions requires the study of non-local properties of the optimal level set.